-As of the date of this prospectus, our authorized share capital is US\$50,000.00 divided into 500,000,000 shares, par value of US\$0.0001 each.
+As of the date of this prospectus, our authorized share capital is US\$50,000.00 divided into 500,000,000 shares, par value of US\$ 0.0001 each.
 All of our issued and outstanding ordinary shares are fully paid.
-Immediately prior to the completion of this offering, there will be 50,000,000 ordinary shares outstanding.
+Immediately prior to the completion of this offering, there will be ordinary shares outstanding, [assuming the underwriters do not exercise the over-allotment option].